{content}

 What is respite care?

-Respite care is a temporary arrangement to allow the main carer to have time off for whatever reason.
 If you’re looking after someone, occasional breaks are absolutely essential to your wellbeing and health.
-Carers often use respite care to take a holiday or a break, or if they are ill and need time off.
-Respite care can include:
+Replacement care is a temporary arrangement to allow the main carer to have time off for whatever reason.
+Carers often use replacement care to take a holiday or a break, or if they are ill and need time off.
+Replacement care can include:

-• day-sitting services, where someone comes to your home to care for the person you look after during the day
+• Day time support, where someone comes to your home to care for the person you look after during the day.

-• daycare, where the person you’re looking after goes to a day centre, or takes part in activities away from home
+• Day opportunities, where the person you’re looking after goes to a day centre, or takes part in activities away from home.

 How can I access respite care?